Wednesday, June 29, 2011

 slows down and more steam is then placed on the turbine blades to maintain frequency.
 Notice how coal is delivered to the boiler and burned.

-vented through the stack.
+Exhaust is vented through the stack.
 Scrubbers and bags remove the by-products before they enter the atmosphere.
 Water from a nearby reservoir is pumped to the condenser where it is used to convert steam back into water and recycled.

-front lifts the coal to the pulverizer where it is crushed before being injected into the boiler and burned.
+Note that the ramp in front lifts the coal to the pulverizer where it is crushed before being injected into the boiler and burned.
 Plant operators must be careful to not allow the spontaneous combustion of coal while it is stored in the yard.

 Do you feel confused confused about this lesson?
 Leave your question now in a comment.